 Recall that the Statement of Net Position provides the perspective of the Township as a whole.
-In the case of Deerfield Township, Ohio, assets and deferred inflows of resources exceeded liabilities deferred inflows of resources by a total of \$101.7 million at December 31, 2018.
+In the case of Deerfield Township, Ohio, assets and deferred outflows of resources exceeded liabilities and deferred inflows of resources by a total of \$116.3 million at December 31, 2019.